Worship Leader Boot Camp

 Who Should Attend?

-Your worship leaders – band, singers, technicians, pastor – should attend the Worship Leader Boot Camp to further gain a grounding in musical issues that will provide tools for worship renewal, particularly focused on moving a church from a group of spectators to a body of active participants in worship.
+Your church’s worship leader (and also the senior pastor!) to further gain a grounding in issues that will provide tools for worship renewal, particularly focused on moving a church from a group of spectators to a body of active participants in worship.

 Our conference leader, Kenny Lamm, shares a few words about the conference.